 It is also worth mentioning that the quartz movement is built on a metal chassis and can even be repaired if broken.
 Well, I guess it is still more financially feasible to simply throw it away and replace it with a new caliber.

 The design of this particular (Ref.
-1721.1532) timekeeper looks quite balanced, although I would have preferred the dial to be presented in a more noble (and less unisex) anthracite color.
+1721.1532) model looks balanced, although I would have preferred the dial to be presented in a nobler (and less unisex) anthracite color.
 Also, the typefaces for the big date calendar and the hours look defiantly different, which is also not very good.

 Price: €995 (MSRP)